Alex Maiolo

-Alex Maiolo is an American musician, writer, and health care reform advocate who lives in the Chapel Hill / Carrboro area of Orange County, North Carolina.
+Alex Maiolo is an American musician, writer, and health care reform advocate from Chapel Hill / Carrboro Orange County, North Carolina, currently living in San Francisco.

 Journalism and writing

 Maiolo writes about music and recording as a senior contributor to Tape Op magazine, and has contributed to Premier Guitar magazine.
 In 2015 he became a regular writer for Reverb.com's interviews and tutorial pages.
 He currently contributes to the UK-based music and culture outlets Louder Than War and The Quietus.
 Alex is considered an authority on effect pedals, and has contributed to the 2019 book Pedal Crush by Danish author Kim Bjørn.
 Additionally, he authored two chapters to the 2020 book Patch & Tweak With Moog, by the same author.
 He writes about music and culture, focusing on Scandinavia, for Fashion Music Style, aka FMS-Mag, and has done press for Danish artists, including Kasper Bjørke, Chorus Grant, TOM and his Computer, GLAS, and Trentemøller.